vacuumlabs/babel-plugin-extensible-destructuring/README.md

 is perfectly OK.

 ## optin / optout
-Plugin operates in two modes: in `optin` (default) means, that the destructuring assignment are transformed only if "use extensible" directive is present at the beginning of the file.
-Mode `optout` means that destructuring assignments in all filed are transformed unless you use "use !extensible" directive at the beggining of the file.
+Plugin operates in two modes: in `optin` (default) the destructuring assignments are transformed only if "use extensible" directive is present at the beginning of the file.
+OTOH, in `optout` mode the destructuring assignments are transformed unless you use "use !extensible" directive at the beginning of the file.
 You can change (default) `optin` in your .babelrc (note that `plugins` now becomes nested array)

 ```javascript